-- 15 The engineer that was shortlisted, Agnoli, Barber, and Brundage, has voluntarily - 16 withdrawn their offer.
-This was because of some insurance rate concerns on their part - 17 and copyright issues regarding public records as to who owns the intellectual property - 18 on designs.
-Mr. Dorrill will have to restart the process of soliciting proposals from - 19 professional engineers.
-There is one project that is urgent and that involves the further - 20 engineering study or analysis to the damage that was done to the well water main.
-Mr. - Truckey has been working with staff on a FEMA claim to analyze the cost to repair the concrete main at least 10 locations or to replace the almost two mile long main.
-A - 22 concrete main at least 10 locations of to replace the almost two mile long main.
-A 23 separate proposal has been received from Johnson Engineering for this work.
-They had - responded to the prior RFP for engineering services but were past the deadline, so their - application was not accepted by Mr. Dorrill.
-Mr. Dorrill works with them with his other - clients and says they are a good firm. - 27 Mr. Truckey shared about the meeting he had with Johnson Engineering yesterday.
-An - 28 engineer came out and looked at the well road and discussed some of the options - available on how they can work with FEMA and get help paying for that work.
-The work - 30 needs to be done relatively soon.
-Once FEMA goes through the application, the process - 31 will slow down a bit but currently they are awaiting documentation from the District to - 32 move any further.
-Mr. Truckey does not want to lose the chance for the grant, so this - engineering work needs to be done in a timely fashion.
-Mr. Truckey commented that the engineers from Johnson were very nice, knowledgeable, and willing to work with the - 35 District on this project.
-Mr. Truckey recommending moving forward and working with - 36 them on this project.
-Mr. Truckey believes that their intention is to apply to the RFP - again and be timely with their proposal to be the District's engineering firm.
-Mr. Truckey - 38 said he highly recommends moving forward with them for this project at this time.
-Mr. - 39 McNamee said it was necessary to as the project is looking to be a million and a half - 40 dollar project.
+- 15 The engineer that was shortlisted, Agnoli, Barber, and Brundage, has voluntarily - withdrawn their offer.
+This was because of some insurance rate concerns on their part 16 - 17 and copyright issues regarding public records as to who owns the intellectual property - 18 on designs.
+Mr. Dorrill will have to restart the process of soliciting proposals from - professional engineers.
+There is one project that is urgent and that involves the further 19 - 20 engineering study or analysis to the damage that was done to the well water main.
+Mr. - Truckey has been working with staff on a FEMA claim to analyze the cost to repair the 21 - 22 concrete main at least 10 locations or to replace the almost two mile long main.
+A - 23 separate proposal has been received from Johnson Engineering for this work.
+They had 24 responded to the prior RFP for engineering services but were past the deadline, so their - 25 application was not accepted by Mr. Dorrill.
+Mr. Dorrill works with them with his other - 26 clients and says they are a good firm. - 27 Mr. Truckey shared about the meeting he had with Johnson Engineering yesterday.
+An 28 - engineer came out and looked at the well road and discussed some of the options - available on how they can work with FEMA and get help paying for that work.
+The work 29 - 30 needs to be done relatively soon.
+Once FEMA goes through the application, the process - will slow down a bit but currently they are awaiting documentation from the District to 31 - move any further.
+Mr. Truckey does not want to lose the chance for the grant, so this 32 - engineering work needs to be done in a timely fashion.
+Mr. Truckey commented that the 33 - 34 engineers from Johnson were very nice, knowledgeable, and willing to work with the - 35 District on this project.
+Mr. Truckey recommending moving forward and working with - them on this project.
+Mr. Truckey believes that their intention is to apply to the RFP 36 again and be timely with their proposal to be the District's engineering firm.
+Mr. Truckey 37 - said he highly recommends moving forward with them for this project at this time.
+Mr. 38 - 39 - McNamee said it was necessary to as the project is looking to be a million and a half - dollar project.
 Mr. Kish asked if this project has to be put out for bid.
-Mr. Pires chimed in - 41 saying he had discussions with Mr. Dorrill about that and it is characterized as a - 42 planning or activity and the cost is under \$35,000 so the competitive solicitation
+Mr. Pires chimed in 40 - saying he had discussions with Mr. Dorrill about that and it is characterized as a 41 - 42 planning or activity and the cost is under \$35,000 so the competitive solicitation